-Who says that classical music only belongs in traditional concert halls?
-Candlelight’s venues in Vienna impressively demonstrate how versatile and atmospheric classical concerts can be staged in a wide variety of settings throughout the city.
-From historic locations such as Belvedere Palace to the elegant Palais Coburg, Candlelight lets extraordinary venues shine in a new light.
-It is precisely this special atmosphere that is one of the most important reasons for visiting Candlelight and makes every concert an unforgettable experience.
+Who says classical music belongs only in traditional concert halls?
+Candlelight’s venues in Vienna impressively demonstrate how versatile and atmospheric classical concerts can be staged in the city’s most diverse settings.
+From historic sites like the Spanish Riding School to the elegant Palais Coburg —Candlelight lets extraordinary venues shine in a new light.
+It is precisely this special atmosphere that ranks among the most important reasons to visit Candlelight and makes every concert an unforgettable experience.

-Find out here what makes these venues so special and why they provide the perfect stage for a magical evening of classical music:
+Find out here what makes these venues so special and why they offer the perfect stage for a magical evening of classical music:

 Table Of Contents